drbngd/DGFC/README.md

-# DGFC
+# Dhruv's Go Forge Compiler
-Dhruv's Go Forge Compiler
+A compiler written in Go Lang